AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: Attention Analysis

-{ Taking $S = S_{\text{cond}}$ shows that increasing $\alpha_t^{\text{cond}}$ yields a more concentrated attention distribution over conditioning tokens for each video query, i.e., it reduces the uncertainty about which conditioning tokens the query attends to, while leaving video self-attention unchanged.}
+\begin{lemma}[{ Within-block entropy monotonicity}] For any query $i$, subset $S$ of key, and $\alpha>0$, { \abovedisplayskip{4pt} \belowdisplayskip{2pt} } where the variance is taken with respect to $p^{(i)}_{S}(\alpha)$.
+Thus increasing $\alpha$ monotonically reduces the entropy within $S$ unless the logits $\{z^{(i)}_j:j\in S\}$ are degenerate. \end{lemma} {Taking $S = S_{\text{cond}}$ shows that increasing $\alpha_t^{\text{cond}}$ yields a more concentrated attention distribution over conditioning tokens for each video query, i.e., it reduces the uncertainty about which conditioning tokens the query attends to, while leaving video self-attention unchanged.}

-{ \textbf{TI2V semantic fidelity.} From a mathematical view, entropy reduction is the direct consequence of increasing the inverse temperature.
-From a signal-level viewpoint, the same temperature scaling acts as a \emph{semantic sharpening} operation on the softmax: as $\alpha$ increases, probability mass is reallocated from low-logit tokens to a few high-logit tokens that carry stronger semantic evidence, while weak, distracting tokens are suppressed.
+\textbf{TI2V semantic fidelity.} Mathematically, entropy reduction is the direct consequence of increasing the inverse temperature.
+From a signal-level viewpoint, the same temperature scaling acts as a \emph{semantic sharpening} operation on the softmax: as $\alpha$ increases, probability mass is reallocated from low-logit tokens to a few high-logit tokens that carry stronger semantic evidence.
 In our TI2V setting, semantic negligence manifests as a signal imbalance, where attention overemphasizes the image prior and underweights edit-related text and temporal cues, leading the model to preserve the input frame instead of realizing the requested edit.
-Softmax sharpening, which theoretically corresponds to a reduction in attention entropy, serves as a signal gain mechanism to resolve the condition conflict.
-By scaling the logits of the relevant token blocks, we compel the video queries to shift their focus from the dominant image condition to the magnified text signal, directly enhancing semantic compliance.}
+Softmax sharpening (theoretically linked to lower attention entropy) resolves this conflict by scaling relevant token block logits.
+This forces video queries to shift focus from dominant image cues to amplified text signals, directly boosting semantic adherence.